 Students can expect to have their essays and problem sheets marked or commented on within a reasonable time frame: usually this will be every week (or at time intervals agreed with the Faculty or Department).
 It is also College policy that Tutors mark and return Collections promptly (in normal circumstances before the Tutors' Meeting is held in Fourth Week), with some commentary on how well you have done and/or what you might do to improve.
-Your Tutors are also expected to submit reports on your progress via the University's online Tutorial reporting system, OxCORT at the end of each term.
-You may look at your reports by accessing OxCORT, and a guide for students is available at www.oxcort.ox.ac.uk.
-OxCORT is expected to be replaced during the 2020/21 academic year.
+Your Tutors are also expected to submit reports on your progress via the University's online Teaching Management System (TMS), at the end of each term.
+You may look at your reports by accessing TMS, and a guide for students is available at https://academic.web.ox.ac.uk/tms.

-Each year students should expect to have a Principal's Collection, which take place throughout the afternoon of the last Wednesday, Thursday and Friday of each term.
+Each year students should expect to have a Principal's Collection, which usually take place throughout the last Wednesday, Thursday and Friday of each term.
 Your subject Tutors will report briefly on your progress to the Principal and the Senior Tutor, and you will be given an opportunity to comment.
 Attendance at Principal's Collections is compulsory.
 If for some good reason you are unable to attend at the time allocated, you must contact the Senior Tutor (senior.tutor@bnc.ox.ac.uk) in advance to obtain written permission to be absent.
 In accordance with the regulations on residence, you should not make arrangements to leave the College until the Saturday morning of Eighth Week.